ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 #. **exp** simply tells ExpressionEngine that this is a Tag.
 All Tags will begin with this.
 #. **channel** refers to the *Module* we want to use to fetch our data.
 ExpressionEngine is made
    up of various Modules, and each provides its own Tags.
-The Channel Module is used to fetch data from your Channels, and is the most commonly used Module in ExpressionEngine.
+The :doc:`/modules/channel/index` is used to fetch data from your Channels, and is the most commonly used Module in ExpressionEngine.
 #. **entries** refers to the type of data we want the Module to fetch, or in some cases,
    the action we want the Module to take.
-In this case, we're telling the Channel Module that we want to retrieve our Entries.
+In this case, we're telling the Channel Module that we want to retrieve our :doc:`Entries </modules/channel/channel_entries>`.

 Parameters
 ==========